-Implementing the Relias Learning Management System and library of online courses helped improve efficiency of record management as well as the consistency of training provided to staff, “which ultimately supports better clinical practices and improves the quality of care,” comments Savoy.
+Implementing the Relias learning management system (LMS) and library of online courses helped improve efficiency of record management as well as the consistency of training provided to staff, “which ultimately supports better clinical practices and improves the quality of care,” comments Savoy.
 Odyssey House has seen improvements in workforce management, improved reporting and assignment of training plans, more efficient implementation of staff development plans, and when required, timely corrective actions.

 In New York, there is a specialized State Enforcement Agency called The Justice Center for the Protection of People with Special Needs which oversees agencies that serve individuals with developmental and behavioral disorders to ensure that vulnerable service recipients are protected from abuse, neglect and mistreatment.
 “I am not aware of another state which has something akin to the Justice Center,” says Savoy.
 “They are the watchdog for the entire system of care, including the state’s regulators as well as providers, and are quite active in ensuring that any allegation of neglect or abuse is quickly reported and thoroughly investigated.”